UTSCC09/project-pc-rater/README.md

 Our main stack we will be using is the MERN stack (which stands for MongoDB, Express.js, React, Node.js) as well as GraphQL.
 For the frontend, we will be using React, which is a JavaScript library which is built on top of HTML, CSS and JavaScript.
 To improve the responsive design of our app, we will also use Bootstrap, which is an extensive and customizable library that will allow us to build better designs faster.
 It will also help us to adapt our design to mobile devices.

-For the backend, we will be using Express.js, which is a framework of Node.js that will help us to handle the routing, requests, cookies, sessions, security, etc.
+For the backend, we will be using Graphql, which is a framework that will help us to handle the routing, requests, cookies, sessions, security, etc.
+GraphQL will make the data query and manipulation easier for us.
 MongoDB is the NoSQL database our app will use to store data.
-It is flexible, easy to scale, and relatively fast.
-Finally, GraphQL will make the data query and manipulation easier for us.

-Moreover, we will use the Google Maps API to integrate location support for the professor’s building location, the mailgun.js to send emails to users and the swot-node npm package to verify whether an email address belongs to an academic institution.
-To support the “Recommendations-based system for potential courses”, we can use the collaborative-filter npm package.
+Moreover, we will use the mailgun.js to send emails to users.
+To support the video communication, we will use Web RTC frameworks such as Peerjs, which will peer-to-peer connection API on the browser in real time.
+Also, we will use TogetherJS for collaboration on the drawing borad in the virtual rooms.

 **Technical Challenges:**
 <ul>
- <li>Allowing students to comment on posted reviews.
+ <li>Allowing students to comment on the posts.
 Designing the discussion forum layout might be challenging for us as well as designing the database schema to support that.</li>
  <li>Learning and working with new programming languages, applications and frameworks such as REACT, GraphQL, MongoDB with no previous exposure.</li>
  <li>Obtaining large amounts of data about courses and professors for the various colleges and universities around Ontario.</li>
  <li>The Deployment process of the application on a VM.</li>